UPDATED – September 10, 2020

 ATTENDANCE & SEATING – Based on social distancing guidelines, limited seating will be available in the Sanctuary.
 To minimize the touching of surfaces and reduce the risk of spreading germs, interior doors will be propped open and printed materials will be removed (bulletins, info cards, Our Daily Breads, etc.).

-NO CHILDREN’S MINISTRY – This ministry will not be provided during the initial stages of reopening.
-For those who believe their children can sit through the entirety of the service in the Sanctuary or Dojo, you are welcome to bring them.
+NO CHILDREN’S MINISTRY – Our Children’s Ministry has not fully reopened today.
+For those who believe their children can sit through the entirety of the service in the Sanctuary or Overflow Room, you are welcome to bring them.

 FACE MASKS/COVERINGS – Based on CDC guidelines, the use of face masks/coverings during in-person worship services is encouraged but not required to attend services at Calvary Chapel Quakertown.